Zettaei/MGR/project/web/my-app/README.md

 to install all dependencies necessary for running server

 2. in config.js
- - everything <b>can be changed but still have to be the same as server if exist</b>, can be changed after first run but <b>must be the same value as server if exist</b>
+ - everything <b>can be changed but still have to be the same as in the server's config.js if exist</b>, can be changed after first run but <b>must be the same value as in the server's config.js if exist</b>
  - <b>api_path must be your database address</b>

 3. open Terminal and change directory to this folder and enter